 When it comes to working the upper body, alternating pull and push movements is a good idea (which is where pull up benefits play a part).

 If you’re doing too many workouts that require you to push, it can result in posture problems due to a weak back.
 Pull-ups are perfect to reverse this issue because it focuses on strengthening your back and therefore reduces the chance of injury.

 Pull ups are one of those exercises where you change the intensity by changing yourself.
 You don’t necessarily need any other weights unless you feel like strapping one around your waist.

 Besides that, there are many forms of pull ups you can do that will hit various muscles through minor changes.
 Based on the position of your hands and their distance apart, it completely changes the difficulty level and works different muscles.

 Pull up vs Chin up: The standard pull up is done with an overhand grip and palms shoulder width apart.
 Then there are chin ups that are done with an underhand grip which focuses more on the biceps.

 There are many more types of hand positions, like close-grip and wide-grip, that can target different muscles without adjusting the weight.

 6. Stronger Back = Less Pain

-Having a chiseled back isn’t just to impress people but good for your health.
-The stronger your back is, the better your posture will be which will decrease the chances of slouching.
+Having a chiseled back isn’t just to impress but good for your health.
+The stronger your back, the better your posture, which will decrease the chances of slouching.

 7. Cross Strengthening